sheheran/water-level-sensor-esp-idf/readme.txt

 Open the project configuration menu 'idf.py menuconfig'

-1) Inside the example, 'Connection Configuration' menu.
+1) Inside the 'Example Connection Configuration' menu.
 - If Wifi is used provide the Wifi-SSID and password of the AP you wish to connect to,

 'Configuration' menu